Greg Sharpe

-Greg Sharpe (born 1956) is an American politician.
+Greg Sharpe (born 1956) is an American businessman, agriculturalist, and politician.
 He is a member of the Missouri House of Representatives from the 4th District, serving since 2019.
-He is a member of the Republican party.
+First elected to the House in 2018, Sharpe was then re-elected in 2020, 2022, and 2024.
+The 2024 election cycle is the only cycle in which Sharpe faced an opponent in the general election, soundly defeating the Democratic nominee, Melissa Viloria.
+He is a registered member of the Republican Party.